-- 6.1 The licensing agency shall make, or cause to be made, such inspections and investigations as it deems necessary in accordance with section 23-17-10 of reference 22 and the regulations herein. - 6.2 Every hospital shall be given prompt notice by the licensing agency of all deficiencies reported as a result of an inspection or investigation. - 6.3 Written reports and recommendations of inspections shall be maintained on file in each hospital for a period of no less than three (3) years.
+- 6.1 The licensing agency shall make, or cause to be made, such inspections and investigations as it deems necessary in accordance with § 23-17-10 [Reference 22] and these Regulations. - 6.2 Every hospital shall be given prompt notice by the licensing agency of all deficiencies reported as a result of an inspection or investigation. - 6.3 Written reports and recommendations of inspections shall be maintained on file in each hospital for a period of no less than three (3) years.